Standalone Creation of Containers

 The ID of the entity that will be transferred into the container.

 The quantity AND quantity units of the entity to be transferred.

 The concentration AND concentration units of the entity to be transferred.

 3. Copy the information into Benchling's data importer and press Next.

 4. Verify that the column names and column types match up.

-5. Press Next to transfer samples batches into their respective containers.
+5. Press Next to transfer sample entities into their respective containers.